Hermite normal form: Existence and uniqueness of the Hermite normal form

-Every m-by-n matrix A with integer entries has a unique m-by-n matrix H, such that H=UA for some square unimodular matrix U.
+Every full row rank m-by-n matrix A with integer entries has a unique m-by-n matrix H in Hermite normal form, such that H=UA for some square unimodular matrix U.

 Examples

 In the examples below, H is the Hermite normal form of the matrix A, and U is a unimodular matrix such that UA = H.

 If A has only one row then either H = A or H = −A, depending on whether the single row of A has a positive or negative leading coefficient.

 Algorithms

 There are many algorithms for computing the Hermite normal form, dating back to 1851.
-It was not until 1979 when an algorithm for computing the Hermite normal form that ran in strongly polynomial time was first developed; that is, the number of steps to compute the Hermite normal form is bounded above by a polynomial in the dimensions of the input matrix, and the space used by the algorithm (intermediate numbers) is bounded by a polynomial in the binary encoding size of the numbers in the input matrix.
+One such algorithm is described in.
+But only in 1979 an algorithm for computing the Hermite normal form that ran in strongly polynomial time was first developed; that is, the number of steps to compute the Hermite normal form is bounded above by a polynomial in the dimensions of the input matrix, and the space used by the algorithm (intermediate numbers) is bounded by a polynomial in the binary encoding size of the numbers in the input matrix.

 One class of algorithms is based on Gaussian elimination in that special elementary matrices are repeatedly used.
 The LLL algorithm can also be used to efficiently compute the Hermite normal form.